mattzeunert/mattzeunert.github.io/_posts/2017-01-22-simulating-buttons-in-chrome-object-inspector.md

 ## Asynchronous values without printing to the console

-Printing to the console made sense for a property value history, but if you'd rather keep the value in the inspector there is a way that sort of works.
+Printing to the console made sense for the example above, but if you'd rather keep the value in the inspector there is a way that sort of works.

 We can return a new getter that the user needs to manually click until the response is ready.
 Because of the manual user interaction that's required I think this is only viable if the response becomes available in less than half a second.
 Otherwise the user would have to click again and again and again.

 ![](/img/blog/object-inspector-buttons/nested-getters.png)

-The UX here is pretty terrible, but here's the code anyway:
+Here's the code, even though the UX is pretty terrible:

 {% highlight javascript %}
 var obj = {}